dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

   4. Do exponential backoff to handle the case where two nodes blast each other .
   5. Do a tiny little distributed system!
+  6. Replace our SPI with a bit-banged version (this is about 15 lines, you can take right from the wiki-page for SPI).
+  7. Use more pipes.

 ##### Use interrupts